-- What are the implications of aging in place and other new health challenges in rural areas (e.g. the opioid crisis, rise in lifestyle related diseases)? - How do population health trends and their determinants vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions? - 3.
-Identify relationships between economic livelihood strategies, economic well-being, and health among middle- and older-age adults in rural America. - What are the relationships between income and employment adequacy and health among middle-age and older rural adults? - What role have federal and state safety net policy changes played on relationships between economic livelihoods, well-being, and health among rural adults? - How do relationships between economic livelihood strategies, economic well-being, and health vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions? - 4.
-Identify the contributions of physical and/or social isolation on physical, mental, and cognitive health and healthy aging in different rural areas. - How does limited access to various services (e.g., health, transportation, housing, legal) affect healthy aging in rural areas? - In what ways does social capital substitute for service infrastructure? - How do relationships between physical and/or social isolation and health vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions? - 5.
-Identify where and how exposures to environmental change and/or climate hazards have affected rural middle-age and older populations. - What are the health and well-being implications of environmental shocks (e.g., natural disasters) and/or long-term environmental stressors (e.g., climate-related decline in farming economies) in rural areas? - What types of rural areas are most prepared for or resilient to environmental shocks and stressors? - How do relationships between environmental shocks/stressors and health vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions?
+- How does health vary between rural areas characterized by population loss versus those characterized by population gain (e.g., retirement migration and natural amenity population growth places)? - What are the implications of aging in place and other new health challenges in rural areas (e.g. the opioid crisis, rise in lifestyle related diseases, COVID-19)? - How do population health trends and their determinants vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions?

+3. Identify relationships between economic livelihood strategies, economic well-being, and health among middle- and older-age adults in rural America.

+- What are the relationships between income and employment adequacy and health among middle-age and older rural adults? - What role have federal and state safety net policy changes played on relationships between economic livelihoods, well-being, and health among rural adults? - How do relationships between economic livelihood strategies, economic well-being, and health vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions? - What is the extent and nature of informal caregiving in rural areas, especially in the context of the COVID-19 pandemic?

+4. Identify the contributions of physical and/or social isolation on physical, mental, and cognitive health and healthy aging in different rural areas.

+- How does limited access to various services (e.g., health, transportation, housing, legal) affect healthy aging in rural areas? - In what ways does social capital substitute for service infrastructure? - How do relationships between physical and/or social isolation and health vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions?

+5. Identify where and how exposures to environmental change and/or climate hazards have affected rural middle-age and older populations.

+- What are the health and well-being implications of environmental shocks (e.g., natural disasters) and/or long-term environmental stressors (e.g., climate-related decline in farming economies) in rural areas? - What types of rural areas are most prepared for or resilient to environmental shocks and stressors? - How do relationships between environmental shocks/stressors and health vary by race/ethnicity, nativity, gender, SES and/or across different types of rural areas and/or regions?